by Mark W, Sullivan, EA

 Internal Revenue Service issues are serious matters, but retaining effective counsel who understands the procedural realities of tax enforcement can mitigate the risks of IRS enforced collection action.

-- Mark W. Sullivan, EA, Representative for Petitioner
+- Case closed 2004, Mark W. Sullivan, EA, and Daniel F. Ryan, Esq.
+Representatives for Petitioner

-- Mark W. Sullivan, EA, Representative for Petitioner
+- Case closed 2010, Mark W. Sullivan, EA, Representative for Petitioner